damien-carcel/app-skeleton/README.md

-# My application skeleton
+# The front-end application

-This is a basic application skeleton to easily bootstrap a web application.
-There is currently 3 maintained branches.

-- `master`: A basic full front application with native ES 6, managed with webpack.
-- `react`: A ReactJS full front application (ES 6), managed with webpack.
-  **It inherits from the `master` branch**.
-- `symfony`: A Symfony 4 full stack web application (managed with Flex).
-Twig is used for the front-end part, with Webpack to manage assets.
-  **It inherits from the `react` branch**.
-- `symfony-api`: A Symfony 4 REST application (managed with Flex), no front-end element.
-  **It inherits from the `symfony` branch**.
+This README only applied to the front-end part of the app-skeleton application.

 ## How to use it

-**The following documentation is only valid for the `react` branch**

-You need to have `node` 6+ and `npm` 5+ installed on your computer, but it is recommended to use `yarn` to manage your dependencies.
+You need to have `node` 8+ and either `yarn` 1.x or `npm` 5+ installed on your computer.

 ### Build the application